cockroachdb/docs/src/current/v21.1/build-a-python-app-with-cockroachdb-django.md

 <section class="filter-content" markdown="1" data-scope="cockroachcloud">

-Where `<connection_string>` is the connection string provided in the **Connection info** window of the {{ site.data.products.db }} Console, but with the root certificate located in the local `certs` directory.
+Where `<connection_string>` is the connection string provided in the **Connection info** window of the CockroachDB {{ site.data.products.cloud }} Console, but with the root certificate located in the local `certs` directory.

-Note that you also need to provide a SQL user password in order to securely connect to a {{ site.data.products.db }} cluster.
+Note that you also need to provide a SQL user password in order to securely connect to a CockroachDB {{ site.data.products.cloud }} cluster.
 The connection string should have a placeholder for the password (`<ENTER-PASSWORD>`).

 </section>